rabinnankhwa/refactoring/README.md

 - When you have to add a feature to a program but the code is not structured in a convenient way, first refactor the program to make it easy to add the feature, then add the feature.
 - Before you start refactoring, make sure you have a solid suite of tests.
 These tests must be self­checking.
 - Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.
+- Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.